Mushi0/ranking-1/README.md

 ### papers.py

 I used the database retrieval entry on my school's website.
 However, I found a much easier way to search the papers -- by accessing to cnki.net.
-So I updated this file and renamed the last one papers_1.py
+So I updated this file and renamed the last one papers_1.py.
+The check codes problem is not solved yet, you should enter some check codes on the web driver while it asks you to.